dbt-labs/docs.getdbt.com/website/docs/reference/commands/run.md

 **Usage notes**

-- In its current implementation, deferral requires **state** to be set explicitly, either by flag or env var.
+- In its current implementation, deferral requires `state` to be set explicitly, either by flag or env var.
 In a future release, we may set state to be the [target-path](target-path) by default.
-- `dbt run` (with no `--models` or `--exclude` specification) includes _all_ nodes, even seeds and sources.
+- The `dbt run` command (with no `--models` or `--exclude` specification) includes _all_ nodes in its selection criteria, even seeds and sources.
 In this way, `dbt run` and `dbt run --defer --state ...` always yield identical results, with no deferred nodes.
 - Ephemeral models are never deferred, since they serve as "passthroughs" for other `ref` calls.
-Including or excluding an ephemeral model makes no difference; including or excluding the non-ephemeral parent of an ephemeral model does.
+Excluding an ephemeral model from the model selection criteria makes no difference to the output; including or excluding the non-ephemeral parent of an ephemeral model does.

 **Example**